entrity/Archery/shot-cycle.md

 	"shoulders back" on draw side
 If arrows go left:
 	Fix cant and maybe string blur?

-## Shooting _not_ high
-1. Straight stance
-2. Nock
-3. Crawl 8 1/2 marks
-	- Slant hook
-	- Most of the weight is held on middle finger (not index)
-4. Tighten core (bring bottom of hip forward)
-5. Set up
-	- Height is important.
-	- Arrow goes left of gold (above paper in my experiments with uncut arrows).
-	- Plunger goes beneath target, centered on gold.
-	- Set bow hand against bow (not gripping)
-6. Draw
-	- Make the bow arm strong _before_ draw begins.
-After the draw has started would be too late.
-	- During slow draw, push bow arm forward.
-  - Draw with weight on middle finger, not index finger.
-7. Anchor
-	- _Don't_ try to lock draw shoulder blade down.
-	- _Definitely don't_ lock draw shoulder blade upward.
-	- Come to anchor.
-	- String blur should be behind riser or arrow, in front of face.
-8. Expand & aim
-	- Push bow arm forward and tighten draw shoulder blade toward spine.
-Draw shoulder should tighten more than move.
-Tighten just enough for arrow to become steady.
-Don't go nuts.
-Bow arm should not pull rearward or sink into torso, just push forward.
-	- Check for cant.
-9. Release & follow through
-	- String hand should automatically move backward
-	- Bow should automatically move forward
-	- Bow should scarcely move left/right/up/down

 **Troubleshooting**
 - If arrows go _left_: make sure that the draw step is correct: slow draw pushing bow arm forward and keeping plunger in near constant position.
 Bow arm should stay engaged.
 If all else fails, check for a cant.